SofiaMorello/Lab-6/README.md

 # Lab-6
 Lab 6 repository
  This program takes your name and asks you to input your age and it outputs your name and age!

+# Group Members:
+1. Sofia Morello
+2. Michelle Star
-Group Members: Sofia Morello, Michelle Star, Van Huynh
+3. Van Huynh

 # How to access software:
 1. open a terminal in jupyterhub and input: